Rasammah Bhupalan

-She has championed causes such as the anti-drug abuse movement, women's rights, education and social justice causes.
+Bhupalan championed causes such as the anti-drug abuse movement, women's rights, education, and social justice causes.

-Pre-Independence
+Pre-independence

 Rasammah was one of the earliest women involved in the fight for Malaysian (then Malaya) independence.
 She joined the Rani of Jhansi Regiment, the women's wing of the Indian National Army, to fight the British.
 She served in Burma during World War II.

-Women's Rights
+Women's rights

-As founder president of the Women Teacher's Union, she fought for equal pay for women teachers and tried to bring disparate teachers' unions under an umbrella.
+As founder president of the Women Teachers' Union, she fought for equal pay for women teachers and tried to bring disparate teachers' unions under an umbrella.

 The former school principal was the first Asian representative of the World Confederation of Organisations of the Teaching Profession for two successive terms.
-She was also very active in the National Council of Women's Organisation (NCWO) and Pemadam.
+She was also very active in the National Council of Women's Organisations (NCWO) and Pemadam.

+Death

+Bhupalan died on 13 May 2025, at the age of 98.

 Recognition

 Bhupalan was a teacher in the Methodist Boys School Kuala Lumpur (MBSSKL) from 1959 to 1964 and was the principal of Methodist Girls School Kuala Lumpur (MGSKL) for 14 years from 1969 until she retired in 1982.
-On 11 November 2007, Mrs. Bhupalan was among the few veteran teachers who were honored at MBSSKL's 110th Anniversary Celebration Dinner.
+On 21 November 2006, a book entitled Footprints on The Sands of Time, Rasammah Bhupalan: A Life of Purpose authored by Aruna Gopinath was launched by Culture, Arts and Tourism Minister Datuk Rais Yatim.
+On 11 November 2007, Bhupalan was among the few veteran teachers who were honored at MBSSKL's 110th Anniversary Celebration Dinner.
 The dinner was specially organized to honour all the former and current teachers of the school.

-On 21 November 2006, a book entitled Footprints on The Sands of Time, Rasammah Bhupalan: A Life of Purpose authored by Associate Professor Dr Aruna Gopinath was launched by Culture, Arts and Tourism Minister Datuk Dr Rais Yatim.

 The biography, published with the support of the National Archives, the ministry and NCWO, is about the life of Rasammah seen in a historical context.